Insect RepellentsSkip to the navigation

-- Concerns have been raised about safety, because DEET is applied to the skin.
+- Concerns have been raised about safety, because DEET is quickly absorbed after being applied to the skin.
 Studies over the past 40 years haven't shown that DEET causes cancer or other illnesses.

 - Use it only when there is a high risk of insect bites.